Supreme Court case on homelessness could affect racial justice gap - UPI.com

 Increasing homelessness, especially its visible manifestations such as tent encampments, has frustrated city residents, businesses and policymakers across the U.S. and led to an increase in crackdowns against homeless people.
 Reports from the National Homelessness Law Center in 2019 and 2021 have tallied hundreds of laws restricting camping, sleeping, sitting, lying down, panhandling and loitering in public.

-Just since 2022, Texas, Tennessee and Missouri have passed statewide bans on camping on public property, with Texas making it a felony.
+Just since 2022, Texas, Tennessee and Missouri have passed statewide bans on camping on public property, with Tennessee making it a felony.

 Georgia has enacted a law requiring localities to enforce public camping bans.
 Even some cities led by Democrats, including San Diego and Portland, Oregon, have established tougher anti-camping regulations.

-Note: Editor's note: This article has been updated to reflect that Texas has made camping on public property a misdemeanor and Tennessee has made it a felony.